hbrs-cse/Modellbildung-und-Simulation/README.md

 This is a course book for the course "Modeling and Simulation" held at the University of Applied Sciences Bonn-Rhein-Sieg in Sankt Augustin, Germany.

+## Motivation

+In this project we combine our experiences in teaching mathematical-physical modelling to technical Bachelor students with an integral approach.
+We also bridge a gap in student support with material that is optimally tailored to the target group.
+Therefore, we rigorously convey methodical and theory-heavy tools, but also take applications into account as much as possible.
+We acchieve this as modernly as possible, using interactive online content and many useful cross-references.

 ## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md).